Bengrezza/EventTrackerProject/README.md

 -   Create a JPA Project

-    -   Create a Java entity class POJO that models your database table.
+    -   Create a Java entity class POJO(Plain Old Java Object) that models your database table.
     -   Map your POJO using JPA.

 -   Configure a Spring Boot app to publish a REST API.